EdoardoRaimondi/Mappy/README.md

 # Mappy

-Mappy is an Android application based on the so famous Google Maps and Google Places APIs.
-Designed to search interesting places nearby your device using Google Maps backend (GPS is required for high accuracy).
+Mappy is an Android application based on Google Maps and Google Places APIs.
+Designed to search interesting places nearby your device, using Google Maps backend (GPS is required for high accuracy).
 Research radius is adjustable according to your taste.
-The most awsome place is a click beside you.
+The most awesome place is a click beside you.

   - Find in the list the place you want to search
-  - Save your home in case you forgot it
+  - Save your home/hotel/residence in case you forgot it
   - Save your favourite places
-  - Get local help phone numbers in an emergency
+  - Get local help phone numbers in case of emergency

 ### Tech